RobertNichita/FindDiningProject/README.md

 The deliverable files are in the respective deliverable folders numbered.
 The snapshots of the burndown chart and task board are in the **Burndown and Task Board** folder.

-The testing documentations are under `sd-site/docs/backend/backend.md`.
-Link to file [here](https://github.com/CSCC01/team_08-project/blob/master/sd-site/docs/backend/backend.md).
+The testing documentations are under `sd-site/docs/tests/back-tests.md` for backend and `sd-site/docs/tests/front-tests.md` for frontend.
+Link to files [here](https://github.com/CSCC01/team_08-project/tree/master/sd-site/docs/tests).

 ## Project Website